Germany's Schaeuble confident on deal on next Greek loan tranche

 "For Greece, as before, I am confident that we will reach a deal about the payment of the next tranche today," Schaeuble said on arrival at the meeting.

-"We have found a way which hopefully will allow the IMF management to propose a program to its board," he continued, adding that he did not believe it amounted to a substantial change of the program.
+"We have found a way which hopefully will allow the IMF management to propose a programme to its board," he continued, adding that he did not believe it amounted to a substantial change of the programme.

 Germany's parliament has insisted on IMF participation.

-"We cautiously believe that the goal of the program will be reached and that Greece will again have access to the finance markets at the end of the program," Schaeuble said.
+"We cautiously believe that the goal of the programme will be reached and that Greece will again have access to the finance markets at the end of the programme," Schaeuble said.
+(Reporting By Philip Blenkinsop)